great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

   If this command does not return AWS CLI version information, reinstall or update the AWS CLI.
 See [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-2. Verify that your AWS credentials are properly configured by running the command:
+2. Run the following code to verify your AWS credentials are properly configured:

   ```bash title="Terminal command"
   aws sts get-caller-identity
   ```

-  If your credentials are properly configured, this will output your `UserId`, `Account` and `Arn`.
-If your credentials are not configured correctly, this will throw an error.
+  If your credentials are properly configured, the output `UserId`, `Account` and `Arn` appears.
+If your credentials are not configured correctly, an error message appears.

-  If an error is thrown, or if you were unable to use the AWS CLI to verify your credentials' configuration, you can find additional guidance on configuring your AWS credentials by referencing [Amazon's documentation on configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+  If an error message appears, or if you can't use the AWS CLI to verify your credentials, see [Configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 3. Install the Python dependencies for AWS S3 support.

   :::info

-  If you [installed GX in a virtual environment](/core/installation_and_setup/set_up_a_python_environment.mdx#optional-create-a-virtual-environment) then that environment should be active when installing these dependencies.
+  If you [installed GX in a virtual environment](/core/installation_and_setup/set_up_a_python_environment.mdx#optional-create-a-virtual-environment), your environment should be active when you install these dependencies.

   :::

-  To install the optional dependencies required by GX to work with AWS S3, run the command:
+  Run the following code to install the optional dependencies required by GX to work with AWS S3:

   ```bash title="Terminal input"
   python -m pip install 'great_expectations[s3]'
   ```

-  This will install Great Expectations along with the requirements for the `boto3` Python library.
+  GX Core and the requirements for the `boto3` Python library are installed.

 </TabItem>
 <TabItem value="azure">

 Azure Blob Storage stores unstructured data on the Microsoft cloud data storage platform.
-To validate Azure Blob Storage data with Great Expectations (GX) you install additional Python libraries and define a connection string.
+To validate Azure Blob Storage data with GX Core you install additional Python libraries and define a connection string.

 ## Prerequisites